ncatlab/nlab-content/pages/4/7/9/0/974/content.md

 ###### Proposition (as finite limit sketches)

-Every locally finitely presentable category $A$ is equivalent to the category of finite limit preserving functors $C \to Set$, for some small finitely complete category $C$.
+Locally finitely presentable categories are precisely the categories of finite limit preserving functors $C \to Set$, for small finitely complete categories $C$.

 =--